 I want to choose whole foods - the more the food is processed, the harder it is for our bodies to digest and process it.
 Choosing whole foods instead of refined and processed - benefits our well being

-Our bodies are intelligent - if we give them the right fuel and let them rest enough, they can make wonders with the time and significantly improve our lives
+Our bodies are intelligent - if we give them the right fuel and let them rest enough, they can make wonders with time and significantly improve our lives

-Food tastes so much better - it really does, the first sip of juice after 5 days of only drinking water - it is something out of this world
+Food tastes so much better - it really does, the first sip of juice after 5 days of only drinking water - is something out of this world

 Breaking the fast